timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-06-05:
+# Objectives for Today 2020-06-06:

+- Get an "Unsaved Work" warning / prompt in Track Builder.
-- Adding a box select tool to Track Builder
+- CTRL-N to create new file in Track Builder.
-- Building more props for tropical islands
+- Consider: Adding cool grid.
+- F to focus the camera on an object / selected objects.
-- Placing more tropical islands.
+- Placing more tropical islands in Turbo Boom!